A summary of data about the Ruby ecosystem.

 backend is preloaded, MultiJSON walks its preference list and uses the first

-5. The JSON gem
+1 The JSON gem jrjackson

-whether you're calling load or dump.
+jrjackson and gson are JRuby-only.
 The JSON gem is a Ruby default gem,

 so it's always available as a last-resort fallback on any supported Ruby.
-If

 Gem Variants